kikirizki/miniChatbot/README.md

 <img src="https://github.com/kikirizki/miniChatbot/blob/main/minichatbot_icon.png" width="256px" height="256px">
 </div>

-## miniChatbot: A Humble Exploration of Chatbot Development
+## miniChatbot: A Humble Exploration of Intricate Chatbot's Theoritical Foundation

 Welcome to miniChatbot!
-This humble repository is a labor of love aimed at providing an accessible journey through the intricate world of chatbot development.
+This humble repository is a labor of love aimed at providing an accessible journey through the intricate world of chatbot theoritical foundation and it's code implementation.
 Our goal is simple: to share knowledge and learn together, one step at a time.

 ## Our Humble Objective